ALL IDEAS

 Onboarding flow3 memos

 Each thread becomes its own file.
-Not a summary — a living document that captures the core idea, how it evolved, open questions, and connections to other topics.
+Not a summary — a working document with the core idea, how it evolved, open questions, and links to the other topics it touches.

 mobile-app.md